Foldable and Traversable

 So the string “hello” is the prototype for the expected input.
 How would we do this?

 Our parserA function or program that interprets structured input, often used to convert strings into data structures. would have to process characters from the input stream and check if each successive character is the one expected from the prototype.
-If it is the correct character, we would cons it to our result and than parse the next character.
+If it is the correct character, we would cons it to our result and then parse the next character.

-This can have a recursive solution
+This can have a recursive solution:

 string [] = pure ""